 Peirce College expects its students to honor their financial obligations, repaying tuition balances in accordance with the payment plan to which they have agreed.
 The College reserves the right to drop students who are delinquent in their payments from upcoming classes.
 The College also reserves the right to deny access to the online component of classes for students who are delinquent in their payments.
 Students are financially obligated to pay the costs of any unreturned library materials.
 In the event that a student fails to satisfy his/her financial obligations to the College by incurring a past due balance, the student must contact the College immediately to make payment arrangements and to sign a promissory note.
-If a student's past due balance has had no activity for a three-month period, the College reserves the right to financially dismiss the student and to assign the student's account to a collection agency or to an attorney.
+If a student's past due balance has had no activity for a two-month period, the College reserves the right to financially dismiss the student and to assign the student's account to a collection agency or to an attorney.
 A student who has been financially dismissed will be eligible for reinstatement only after he/she has paid his/her balance in full.
-If a student's account is assigned to a collection agency or to an attorney fees that may be incurred.
+If a student's account is assigned to a collection agency or to an attorney, the student will be liable for the past due balance as well as for accrued interest and any collection or attorney fees that may be incurred.
 Students will not be permitted to participate in the commencement ceremony or receive official transcripts and diplomas unless all financial obligations are met.